Gender bender: Relation to the gender binary

+Gender bending is commonly used as a rebellion against socially constructed expectations of gender and gender roles, which vary widely across cultures, though commonly include some variation of the gender binary.

-In Christian and Jewish cultures, gender roles and gender presentation have formed part of scriptural texts and religious teachings for thousands of years: "The woman shall not wear that which pertaineth unto a man, neither shall a man put on a woman's garment; for all that do so are abomination unto the Lord thy God" (KJV, Deut.
+For example, in Christian and Jewish cultures, gender roles and gender presentation have formed part of scriptural texts and religious teachings for thousands of years: "The woman shall not wear that which pertaineth unto a man, neither shall a man put on a woman's garment; for all that do so are abomination unto the Lord thy God" (KJV, Deut.
 22:5).
 Crossing these lines has been interpreted by some Christians as a moral transgression.
-Jewish law, or halacha, recognizes ambiguous and non-conforming genders in addition to male and female.
-Rabbinical literature recognizes six different genders, defined according to the development and presentation of primary and secondary sex characteristics at birth and later in life.
-Jewish literature describes what today would be referred to as intersex such as the concept of a Tumtum being a person of ambiguous gender and/or sex as is the concept of the androgynos, being a person characterized with elements of both sexes.
-One aspect of gender and Jewish studies is considering how the ambiguity recognized in Rabbinical literature has been erased and constructed into a binary and how this translates into Jewish practices.

 Subsidiary cultures

-Other cultures – often indigenous peoples, or subcultures that exist within Western cultures – may conceptualize gender as having more than two options, and even see their people as potentially fulfilling more than one gender role.
-Some indigenous peoples of North America have historically had more than two gender roles as part of their social structure, while others, who may or may not have embraced this diversity historically, may accept modern two spirit people as part of their communities now.
-Other cultures may see people as being capable of embodying more than one gender role at different times, or of being "in the middle", "embracing both male and female spirit".
+Cultures outside of Europe—often indigenous peoples of other nations, or subcultures that exist within Western cultures—may conceptualize gender as having more than two options.
+These cultures may also see people as being capable of embodying more than one gender role at different times, or of being "in the middle", "embracing both male and female spirit".
 One such example is the Bugis people of South Sulawesi, Indonesia.
 People of the Bugis society have a total of five genders.
-These genders include what would traditionally be seen as cisgender man and woman, as well as transgender men and women, and the androgynous Bissu shamans.
+These genders include what would traditionally be seen as cisgender men and women, as well as transgender men and women, and the androgynous Bissu shamans.